Wild forests, waterfalls, a traditional castle town and a hiker's paradise

 Hiking in Shirakami Sanchi

 With such fascinating places close by, Hirosaki makes a natural hub for exploring further.
 The Shirakami Sanchi UNESCO World Heritage Site is the biggest draw, especially for hikers.
-There are 12 official hiking trails in Shirakami Sanchi, ranging from easy to hard-core mountain trekking and all offering spectacular vistas.
+There are 12 official hiking trails in Shirakami Sanchi, ranging from easy to hard-core mountain trekking; all offer spectacular vistas.

 A string of stunning lakes